 I am an assistant professor in the Astronomy and Astrophysics group at the University of Warwick.

 My research focusses on the atmospheres of planets orbiting other stars (exoplanets).
-I use spectroscopic observations to determine their physical and chemical properties.
+I use spectroscopic observations to measure their physical and chemical properties.

-Characterising exoplanets is the key to understanding how they form and evolve.
-I am developing observational techniques that will be used in the future to target habitable planets and recognise potential signatures of life.
+Characterising exoplanets is key to understanding how they form and evolve.
+My group is developing observational techniques that will be used in the future to target temperate planets and seek potential signatures of life.

 The research group

-Together with a group of colleagues, I also teach a section of the Astronomical Techniques MPAGS module focussed on spectroscopy.
+- Lecturer of the post-graduate Astronomical Techniques MPAGS module focussed on spectroscopy